-When does it make sense to convert Term into a Permanent Life insurance policy?
+Is converting Term to Permanent Life insurance in your best interest?
 The answer is…it depends.
 There are several factors in play including your health and the type of policy being converted to.

 I recently met with a couple to review their life insurance policy.
-I review a lot of policies because I find it is pretty normal for anyone to forget what they bought twenty years before.
+I review a lot of policies because it is pretty normal for anyone to forget what they bought twenty years before.
 Can you remember what you shoes you bought twenty years ago?
-Neither can I.
+Neither can I!

 With this particular couple they had been under the impression that they had a permanent life insurance policy.
 It was in fact a term policy.
 If you have term and want permanent the easiest thing to do would be to convert the term to a permanent life insurance.
 Typically, you can do this regardless of what has happened with your health.
 Sometimes you can convert right up to the end of the term policy.
 Sometimes you have to convert several years before the policy ends.

 It just depends on how the term policy you have is worded (and if they have any conversion options at all).
 Conversion is sometimes the only way to secure a permanent policy.
-If you have health issues you might not be able to get a new policy and conversion is literally the only way you are going to get a permanent insurance policy.
+If you have health issues you might not be able to get a new policy and converting from term to permanent the only way you are going to get a policy that will last a lifetime.